 Continuity is simply whether or not there is a connection between two points.
 You just used this function to test your meter.
 Now you’ll use it to test a conductor.

 You can use the continuity check to find connections on a switch or if the pushbutton is connected when you press the button.
 You can also use it to measure whether there’s a break in a wire, or whether a given material conducts electricity.
-Set your meter as shown here, and try touching the leads together.
+Set your meter as shown here, and try touching the probes together.
 The meter should beep.
 Related video: Measure continuity with the Multimeter’s “beep”

-Now try touching the leads to two ends of a wire.
+Now try touching the probes to two ends of a wire.
 Again, the meter should beep.
 The wire conducts electricity.
 There is a continuous flow of electricity from one end of the wire to another.

 Try measuring the continuity across your hand.
 Do you get anything?
 Why or why not?
 You probably don’t because the resistance across your skin is so high that it doesn’t register as a continuous conductor.
 It can conduct small amounts of current though.
 You don’t want your body to carry high amounts of current or voltage though, because it can damage or kill you.